jjegg/jjegg.github.io/_travels/2020-04-26-springioslo.md

 ---
-title: 'Oslo Norway'
+title: 'Oslo, Norway'
-subtitle: 'cherry blossoms'
+subtitle: 'cherry blossoms - the symbolism of spring'
 date: 2020-04-26 00:00:00
 description: Exploring the beautiful city of Oslo in spring.
 What better way than taking photos of cherry blossoms.
 featured_image: '/images/2020-springioslo/01.jpg'
 ---

-> “Cherry blossoms, the symbolic flower of the spring.”

 ![](/images/2020-springioslo/01.jpg)